Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

    :align: center
    :target: ../../_images/Kits/kit_camera_slider_red_brick_step1_1500.jpg

+The touchscreen will be held at a 45° angle:

+* Insert two 6mm bolts into a 60mm MakerBeam.
+* Fasten a MakerBeam 45° Bracket to the bolts with to lock nuts.

+Repeat these steps for a second MakerBeam.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step2_350.jpg
    :scale: 100 %
    :alt: MakerBeam with 45° bracket
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_red_brick_step2_1500.jpg

+Connect both MakerBeams to the frame:

+* Fasten the MakerBeams with their 45° brackets to the bolts in the frame with two lock nuts each.
+Ensure that the MakerBeams lean towards the Stepper Brick.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step3_350.jpg
    :scale: 100 %